OpenShot/openshot-qt/doc/clips.rst

 Remove All Gaps
 """""""""""""""
-The :guilabel:`Remove All Gaps` context menu option removes all gaps between clips on the timeline, shifting all clips to ensure there are no empty spaces.
+The :guilabel:`Remove All Gaps` context menu option removes all gaps between clips on the timeline, rippling to (i.e. shifting) all clips to ensure there are no empty spaces.
 Right click on a track name to find this option.
 The option is only available when gaps are detected.

 - **Usage Example:** Ideal for tracks that contain back-to-back clips, such as a photo slideshow, where no gaps are desired.